Casimir Energy Stabilization of Standard Model Landscape in Dark Dimension: Casimir Energy

 \section{Casimir Energy}

 In this appendix, we derived the 1-loop Casimir energy formula contributed to energy momentum tensor following Ref.\cite{Arkani-Hamed:2007ryu}.
-We start with a free scalar field with mass m in d dimensional spacetime.
+We start with a free scalar field with mass $m$ in $d$ dimensional spacetime.
 The lagrangian reads:

 The expectation value of energy momentum tensor takes the form:

 where $G(x-x')=\langle \phi(x)\phi(x')\rangle$ is the free field propagator.
 Note that by symmetry $ G(x-x')=G(|x-x'|)$, where $|x-x'|$ is the distance between two points.
 When one dimension is compact (call $x^5=\phi$ the compact dimension), we can get Casimir energy from field with different winding number on $\hat{\phi}$ direction: